1997 Marshall Thundering Herd football team: Game summaries

-at West Virginia
+At West Virginia

 After trailing 28–3, the Thundering Herd scored 28 straight to take a 31–28 lead into the 4th quarter.
 West Virginia responded with two fourth quarter touchdowns to win this much anticipated season opener, 42–31.
 Randy Moss had seven receptions for 85 yards and two touchdowns.

-at Army
+At Army

-Randy Moss had five receptions for 186 yards and two touchdowns.
+Randy Moss had five receptions for 186 yards and two touchdowns, highlighted by a 90-yard touchdown midway through the first quarter.

-st Kent State
+At Kent State

 Randy Moss hauled in 8 receptions for 216 yards and 3 touchdowns.

 Western Illinois

 Randy Moss had 5 receptions for 52 yards and 2 touchdowns.

-at Ball State
+At Ball State

 Randy Moss caught 13 passes for 205 yards and a school-record 5 touchdowns.

 Akron

 Randy Moss had 6 receptions for 107 yards and 2 touchdowns.

-at Miami (OH)
+At Miami (OH)

 Randy Moss had 10 receptions for 147 yards and a touchdown.

 Eastern Michigan

 Randy Moss had 8 receptions for 124 yards and a touchdown.